dimarudik/bublik/README.md

 Halt any changes to the movable tables in the source database (Oracle)<br>

-Chunks can be created automatically with parameter -k at startup
+Chunks can be created automatically with parameter -k at startup<br>
+-k defines the number of rows per chunk

 ```
 java \